zippy1978/jquery.scrollz/README.md

 Primarly designed to work on touch devices, the plugin works as well on desktop browsers.
 At the moment only vertical scroll is supported.

+Note that the plugin does not use the widget factory model, as it can be used with plain jQuery (without jQuery UI or jQuery Mobile).

 ## Getting Started
 Download the [production version][min] or the [development version][max] and the [CSS][css].